 On March 17, 1938, Salem Maritime National Historic Site was the first national historic site established by the National Park Service under the National Historic Sites act of 1935.
 Its purpose is to promote the maritime history of New England and the United States, and preserve part of the historic waterfront in Salem, Massachusetts.
 Together, this collection of wharves and buildings tell the story of the development of colonial port towns, the importance of international trade to the early economy of the United States, and the connection between maritime trade and growing industrialization.The pages in this section of the web site explore the people, places, stories, and collections associated with the site.

 Historian Michael Wood once said that history is "A quest for the people who made us what we are," and at Salem Maritime, we celebrate the people who shaped our history.
 These people walked the streets of Salem, worked in the counting houses, businesses, and mills, and sailed around the world on vessels that left from the city's wharves.
 Elias Hasket and Elizabeth Derby were members of one of the most successful merchant families in 18th century Salem.
 Nathaniel Hawthorne set many of his famous stories here.
 African-Americans, free and enslaved, worked on the ships and in the homes of Salem, and in the early 19th century some from Salem became leaders of the abolitionist movement.
 Polish immigrants moved to Salem for economic opportunities in the mills, and became a vital part of the 20th century makeup of the city.
-These are a few of the people you will meet in this section of our web site.

 "A sense of place," is a phrase often used to describe New England, where families can spend generations in the same house, and some of the earliest historic preservation programs in the country began.
 The places of Salem Maritime tell their own stories, from succeeding residents of the Narbonne House leaving their marks on the house, to the Revolutionary discussions that happened in the parlors of the Derby House, to the wharves that witnessed dramatic changes in trade over the course of two and a half centuries.
 This section of the web site also contains information on the history of the tall ship Friendship, the vessel reproduced by the National Park Service as an exhibit at Derby Wharf.